TYPO3-Solr/ext-solr/Documentation/Frontend/Sorting.rst

 With the configuration above the possibility to sort by title is introduced.
-At the same time the sort by relevance link can be used to reset the sorting to sort by the natural solr relevance.
+At the same time the sort by relevance link can be used to reset the sorting to sort by the natural Solr relevance.

 .. figure:: /Images/Frontend/Sorting/sorting_by_title_asc.png